zenjen-devs/zenjen-devs.github.io/nyc_crash_project.md

 The dataset contains approximately 1.2 million records, each representing a motor vehicle accident that occurred within the 5 boroughs of NYC between April 2012 and August 2022.
 This is the entirety of the crash data available as of August 2022, accessed directly from NYC OpenData.

-### Classification Summary & Model Performance
+## Classification Summary & Model Performance

-Analysis of the model performance revealed that the *contributing factors* and *type of vehicles* invovled in the crash are the most important features with regard to predicting severity classification, respectively.
-This is consistent with previous studies concluding that point of impact and/or vehicle size are highly relevant factors in accident severities.

-Moreover, model performance results indicated that off-streets and hour of day in which an accident occurred also have relatively higher importance in predicting severity.
+Analysis of the model performance revealed that the *contributing factors* and *vehicle types* invovled of significant importance with regard to predicting severity classification, respectively.
+This is consistent with previous studies concluding that point of impact and/or vehicle size are highly relevant factors in crash severities.
+Additionally, model performance results indicated that off-streets and hour of day in which an accident occurred also have relatively higher importance in predicting severity.

 For model selection, I employed *VotingClassifier* to assess various classification algorithms.
 The below visualizations depict the performance results macro averages.
 The Random Forest Classifier returned the best model performance metrics.